WillBrock/test-ledger-mcp/README.md

 - "Why is `checkout.spec.js` flaky?"
 - "What tests have been failing the most this week?"
-- "Find all tests with timeout errors"
+- "Show me recent test failures"
 - "Are there any tests that always fail together?"

 ### With the /fix-flaky-test command